 Research into probiotics and their effects on patients with diabetes remains relatively sparse and there is very little research into Type 1 diabetes and probiotics, but no evidence exists to suggest that probiotics should not be taken.

 Diabetics should be aware of any naturally-occurring or added sugars present in some probiotic supplements, and may need to factor this into their daily intake of carbohydrate, especially if taking multiple supplements each day.
 For example, fructose is sometimes present to ensure an even distribution of bacteria and prebiotic fibres.

 If you are diabetic and are ever in any doubt about whether any natural food supplement is suitable for you to take, we would always advise you to speak to your doctor.

-You can read more about diabetes and probiotics on our blog:
+You can read more about diabetes and probiotics here: